Cooking through the Freezer-one forgotten package at a time

 So I’ve issued myself a new challenge—one that feels both practical and slightly ridiculous.
 I’m going to cook through my freezer (and pantry), one meal at a time, using what I already have on hand.
 No martyrdom, no weird combinations just to prove a point—just real food, real recipes, and a sincere attempt to reduce the frozen chaos.

 Along the way, I’ll be sharing the recipes here, as they come out of the freezer and onto the table.
-Some will be planned.
-Some will be improvised.
-All will move me one step closer to reclaiming valuable freezer real estate.
+Some I will plan.
+Some I will improvise.
+All will move me one step closer to using up my vast inventory and only stocking up on basics.

 Welcome to Cooking Through the Freezer.